TokenEngineeringCommunity/website/docs/academy-welcome.md

 #DivingDeeper - Guest Lectures at TE Academy
 **Presented by TE Academy**

-Social choice deals with designing and analysing algorithmic and game-theoretic that are applicable for making community decisions that respect the preferences of the community members.
+Social choice deals with designing and analysing algorithmic and game-theoretic principles that are applicable for making community decisions that respect the preferences of the community members.
 This includes tasks as varied as **how to divide resources among agents, match agents to resources, and make joint decisions that are acceptable and beneficial to the community as a whole.** Such algorithms are crucial in crypto both for network-level operations such as selecting a validator committee and reaching a voting-based consensus and governance-level operations such as changing a protocol or deciding on how to use a DAO treasury.

 This series of lectures will provide a general overview of the field and present some of its classical theoretical results.